sematext/docs/docs/integration/express.js.md

 CMD ["node", "app.js"]
 ```

-Change the `<PORT>` you're exposing and if needed, change `app.js` to the entrypoint of your application.
+Change the `<PORT>` you're exposing and if needed, change `app.js` to the entry point of your application.

 Now build a Docker image from the `Dockerfile` above.
 Run this command in the same directory where you have the `Dockerfile`: